 History of the design of $20 Double Eagle gold coin

-After more than a half-century in circulation, President Theodore Roosevelt was of the opinion that the designs of our gold coins were in need of rejuvenation.
-He had been familiar with the work of master engraver and sculptor Augustus Saint-Gaudens through an unofficial presidential inauguration medal he had designed for Roosevelt.
-The President asked if Saint-Gaudens could design something for the double eagle that was more "distinctly American" in design.
-Saint-Gaudens had experienced trouble in the past communicating with Mint officials, but agreed to the request on the promise by Roosevelt that mint officials would not be a hinderance to his creativity.
+After more than a half-century in circulation, President Theodore Roosevelt was of the opinion that the designs of our gold coins had seen their useful life.
+He had been familiar with the work of master engraver and sculptor Augustus Saint-Gaudens through an unofficial presidential inauguration medal he had Saint-Gaudens design, and asked if he could help bring our coins into a more artistically appealing era.
+Saint-Gaudens had experienced trouble in the past communicating with Mint officials, but agreed to the request on the promise by Roosevelt that mint officials would not get in the way.

-Saint-Gaudens worked on the new double eagle designs based on the request by Roosevelt that they be "distinctly American."
+Saint-Gaudens worked on the designs based on the request by Roosevelt that they be "distinctly American."
 He incorporated a Native-American theme in the designs at the President's request.
-The obverse design shows Lady Liberty stepping up onto a raised platform of stone bearing a torch in her right hand and an olive branch in her left hand, signifying peace.
-She is stepping in front of a sunrise with the capitol building in the background.
-Incidentally, thirteen rays of light were incorporated into the design, one for each of the thirteen original states of the union.
-The reverse design shows an eagle in flight with the rising sun at the bottom of the design with sun rays pointing upward behind the eagle.
+The obverse design shows Lady Liberty stepping up onto a ledge bearing a torch in her right hand and an olive branch in her left hand.
+The reverse design shows an eagle in flight with the rising sun at the bottom of the design with sun rays pointing upward throughout the design behind the eagle.

-These designs were incorporated in high relief in 1907, but had to be changed a number of times because the initial design could not be fully struck with a single blow by the press.
-Because the force used to mint the coins was too great for the dies to withstand an affordable number of coins struck per die, the design had to be changed within the first full year of production.
-The relief of the design was lowered to ensure these problems were solved.
+These designs were incorporated in high relief in 1907, but had to be changed a number of times because the initial run of coins could not be fully struck with one blow of the coining press, and the force used to mint the coins was too great for the dies to withstand an affordable number of coins struck per die.
+The relief of the design was lowered in subsequent runs to ensure these problems were solved.
 By 1908 the coins were in full production with the lower-relief designs.

 Condition of $20 Saint-Gaudens Double Eagle gold coins

-During the early decades of the twentieth century, the typical worker made about $400 per year.
-A double eagle was about equal to a month's wages.
+During the time when these double eagles were minted the typical worker made about $400 per year, so a double eagle was about equal to a month's wages.
 These coins were too high denomination for most people to afford, and losing one of them would be devastating to a large majority of the population.
 Their chief purpose in commerce was for business to business transactions such as bank transfers.
-Another of their purposes was to monetize the surplus of gold deposits for accounting purposes.
+Another of their chief purposes was to monetize the surplus stores of gold deposits for accounting purposes.
 They were never really intended to be placed in the hands of common people in typical commerce.
 Given that, many of the $20 Double Eagle gold coins were never pocket-worn in circulation.
 Most were instead transferred from place to place in bags with other coins.
 This made low-end uncirculated grades the most common among these coins, while the higher grade (mint state 63 and above) coins are highly sought after because they are far less common.